- Motivations For Selling A Business

 Off-Market Deals

 Off-market deals are anything the buyer goes out and finds themselves by connecting directly with business owners.
-This process can be very time consuming and often more difficult, but it certainly has its benefits.
+This process can be very time-consuming and often more difficult, but it has benefits.

 On the surface, these types of deals often appeal to Acquisition Entrepreneurs.
-Many burgeoning buyers enjoy the idea of finding sellers directly and circumnavigating brokers and competition from other buyers.
+Many burgeoning buyers enjoy finding sellers directly and circumnavigating brokers and competition from other buyers.

 While cutting out the middle man and the person bidding against you is certainly a tempting idea, it’s important to note that finding off-market deals requires a lot more work.